Peru: Flight Lima to Cusco & Our Local Peruvian Hotel

 Road safety Peru/your country

 Our challenge is Lima Airport, Aeropuerto Internacional Jorge Chávez.
-We arrive in Peru at 9 p.m. and have our connecting morning flight from Lima to Cusco the following day at 5:40 a.m.
-We have before travelling checked all possibilities for overnight stays in hostels and hotels around the airport.
+We arrive in Peru at 9 p.m. and have our connecting morning flight from Lima to Cusco at 5:40 a.m. in the morning.
+Before travelling, we checked all possibilities for overnight stays in hostels and hotels around the airport.
 None of the places have really appealed to us due to either location or cost.
-Most of them would require leaving the relatively safe airport to go out into a more dangerous part of Lima.
+Most would require leaving the relatively safe airport to go out into a more dangerous part of Lima.

-The one and only airport hotel is extremely expensive, and we have made up our mind that we are not going to spend a fortune to sleep for just a few hours.
-Instead we will stay inside Lima Airport before the connecting flight Lima to Cusco in the morning – like many other people with flights Lima to Cusco in the early morning!
+The one and only airport hotel is tremendously expensive, and we have decided we will not spend a fortune to sleep for just a few hours.
+Instead, we will stay inside Lima Airport before the connecting flight from Lima to Cusco in the morning – like many other people with flights from Lima to Cusco in the early morning!

 Photo: Travel In Culture